hannybear88/Horiseon/README.md

 ## How to Use the Project

-<a href=“https://hannybear88.github.io/horiseon/”>Click here</a> to be directed to the deployed application
+<a href=https://hannybear88.github.io/horiseon>Click here</a> to be directed straight to the deployed application

 <img src="./assets/images/Horiseon-screenshot.png" />